Go to my Studio

 After 3 days sprinkle on Alum powder.
 Leave for a couple of weeks.
 Spread the mixture around every day.

 (Alum is available from your local swimming pool supplies store.)
+Alum can wash out of the skin making it a rawhide again.

 You may have to tighten the chords around the skin every so often.